holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/08_emojis/lesson_plan.md

 ## Lesson Plan

-In this class, students are exploring how altering hex encodings can result in changing the text/emojis stored in a text file.
+In this class, students are exploring how altering hex encodings can result in changing the emojis stored in a text file.
 The class begins with a little fun in the form of emoji riddles.
 Then, students work through a emoji worksheet that has them using HexFiend to create/alter emojis.

 ### Setup